XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 * if you turn off then turning on the Realtime Protection again the Yara Scan feature wont work anymore (for now just re open the app)
 * Spaghetti Code (this one i wont fix :P , this was only my side lil project for my uni assignment but ill try to maintain it as long as possible)
 * Still cant detect old Honeypot folder (for now just delete any hidden folder that you dont make manually when the app/script doest running)
+* Whitelist still hardcoded on code (i will try to find a work-around)

 # To Be Added (Ideas)
 * Machine-Learning (this might take a long time because i need to learn about ML and create a custom Dataset)